SerVB/korjector/README.md

 ./gradlew installAndroidDebug # Installs an APK in all the connected devices ./gradlew runAndroidEmulatorDebug # Runs the application in an emulator
 ```

-This will open a Java-based app locally.
-You can edit the URL (defaults to a locally launched Projector server) and connect to the server.

-For some reason, the client hangs after some time of running, and it was no luck to debug it during the hackathon.

-Also, KorGE allows compiling to JS (Web), Native, Android, and iOS targets, but we weren't able to handle them during the hackathon.

 #### Supported features